OutcomesÂ

 Information on all sector-relevant events, run by TD-Info and other organisations.

-AdMaaS Digital Thread Working Group Meeting
+PJ TAMPA Digital Thread Working Group Community of Practice session

 News

-News and blogs to keep you in the know.
+News and blogs to keep you in the know.Â

 Software Enabled Defence in Conjunction with Value Management: Blog – The Compelling Narrative